earlchew/crontime/README.md

 crontime
 ========

-Compute matching event times in the local timezone for crontab schedules.
+Calculate local timezone events for crontab schedules.

 #### Background

 Crontab schedules are an established way to describe schedules for recurring activities.
-The crontime program computes the next matching event time in the local timezone for a crontab schedule, taking into account daylight savings changes.
+The crontime program computes the next event time in the local timezone for a crontab schedule, taking into account daylight savings changes.

 #### Dependencies